 The investigator will make a written report of the findings of the investigation.
 The investigator will notify the complainant, in writing, of the outcome of the investigation within 15 days of receiving the complaint, unless additional time is necessary to conduct an impartial, thorough investigation.
-At the close of the investigation the complainant will be notified the investigation was conducted, completed and appropriate action was taken.

-Information regarding conditions of behavior imposed on the accused harasser will not be given to the complainant.
+- a.
 If required by federal law, information regarding specific disciplinary action imposed on the alleged perpetrator(s) will be given to the complainant, such as when the information relates directly to the complainant (e.g., an order requiring the perpetrator not to have contact with the complainant).

-- a.
-The investigator will submit the full report and investigative findings to the Superintendent, designee, or Title IX coordinator.
-The report will specify: - 1. whether the complaint was substantiated; - 2. whether the accused offender violated relevant law or Board policy by his/her actions (regardless of whether the complaint as submitted is substantiated); and - 3. if the investigator determines that discrimination, harassment, or bullying has occurred, the investigator also will specify: - reasonable, timely, age appropriate effective corrective action intended to end the harassment and prevent it from reoccurring; - as needed, reasonable steps to address the effects of the harassment on the complainant; and - as needed, reasonable steps to protect the complainant from retaliation as a result of communicating the complaint, - whether law enforcement has been notified. - b.
-If the corrective steps involve actions outside the scope of the investigator's responsibilities, the Superintendent also will be notified so that responsibility for the corrective steps can be delegated to the appropriate individual. - c.
-The accused harasser will be informed in writing of the results of the investigation in regard to whether the complaint was substantiated, whether the accused harasser violated Board policy or law (regardless of whether the complaint was substantiated), and what, if any, disciplinary actions or consequences will be imposed upon the accused harasser in accordance with Board policy.
+School officials are encouraged to consult with the Superintendent and board attorney before releasing such information, however. - b.
+The investigator will submit the full report and investigative findings to the Superintendent or designee.
+The report will specify: - 1. whether the complaint was substantiated; - 2. whether the accused offender violated relevant law or Board policy by his/her actions (regardless of whether the complaint as submitted is substantiated); and - 3. if the investigator determines that discrimination, harassment, or bullying has occurred, the investigator also will specify: - reasonable, timely, age appropriate effective corrective action intended to end the harassment; - if needed, reasonable steps to address the effects of the harassment on the complainant; and

+• if needed, reasonable steps to protect the complainant from retaliation as a result of communicating the complaint,

+If the corrective steps involve actions outside the scope of the investigator's responsibilities, the Superintendent, or designee, also will be notified so that responsibility for the corrective steps can be delegated to the appropriate individual.

+4. The accused harasser will be informed in writing of the results of the investigation in regard to whether the complaint was substantiated, whether the accused harasser violated Board policy or law (regardless of whether the complaint was substantiated), and what, if any, disciplinary actions or consequences will be imposed upon the accused harasser in accordance with Board policy.
 The accused harasser may appeal any disciplinary action or consequences in accordance with the provisions below and law.
 The filing of an appeal by the alleged harasser does not preclude school officials from taking appropriate action to address the alleged harassment.

-6. Appeal Of Investigator's Report
+6. Appeal